 Changes in this status should be promptly communicated to the front office to maximize room sales and revenue.
 Maintaining timely housekeeping status requires close coordination and cooperation between the front desk and the housekeeping department for the non-automated / Semi-Automated hotels.

 OCC – Occupied: A guest is currently occupied in the room

 Stayover: The guest is not expected to check out today and will remain at least one more night.

 On-Change: The guest has departed, but the room has not yet been cleaned and ready for sale.

 DND – Do Not Disturb: The guest has requested not to be disturbed

-Cleaning in progress: Room attendant is currently cleaning this room.
+Cleaning in progress: The room attendant is currently cleaning this room.

 Sleep-out: A guest is registered to the room, but the bed has not been used.

-On-Queue: Guest has arrived at the hotel, but the room assigned is not yet ready.
-In such cases, the room is put on Queue status in-order for the housekeeping staff to prioritise such rooms first.
+On-Queue: The guest has arrived at the hotel, but the room assigned is not yet ready.
+In such cases, the room is put on Queue status so the housekeeping staff to prioritize such rooms first.